 - On the road for another day at Jackson Hole Mountain Resort.

-- We’re going to predict that it snowed 18in overnight so let’s avoid the early morning Tram line and head for the Bridger Gondola.
-Sneak your way into Woosley Woods and sink into your first face-shot filled turns of the day.
-As you emerge from the white cloud, catch the Solitude Traverse over to Jackson’s newest lift addition, the Teton Quad.
+- We’re going to predict that it snowed 18 in. overnight so let’s avoid the early morning Tram line and head for the Bridger Gondola.
+Sneak your way into Woosley Woods and sink into your first face-shot-filled turns of the day.
+As you emerge from the white cloud, catch the Solitude Traverse over to the Teton Quad.

-- Now we’re ready for a bit of gate accessed terrain.
-Follow the Tensleep over to the Headwall traverse.
-A quick 15 minute bootpack will put you at the top of some of Jackson’s most coveted terrain.
+- Now we’re ready for a bit of gate-accessed terrain.
+Follow the Tensleep over to the Headwall A quick 15-minute boot pack will put you at the top of some of Jackson’s most coveted terrain.
 Right out of the gate and straight down the fall line lies Coombs run.
-Make your way further down the line and you’ll be like a kid in a candy store peering down runs such as Greybull, Shot 7, and Sheridan Bowl.
+Make your way farther down the line and you’ll be like a kid in a candy store peering down runs such as Greybull, Shot 7, and Sheridan Bowl.
 You might find yourself running back to the gates right until they close at 2pm.

 - With the last bit of gas in the tank, find the north side of the mountain where the Teewinot & Apres Vous quads sit.
 Off the top, the Saratoga Bowl will be waiting for you to farm those last hidden secret powder stashes of the day.